Theatre of China: Qing dynasty

 During the Qing dynasty, Peking opera developed from a mixing of different opera styles and became the dominant form.
 In 1790, various local opera troupes performed in Beijing in celebration of the 55th year of Qianlong Emperor's reign.
 The Huizhou opera troupes, which performed operas with diverse tune patterns including Kunqu, Clapper Opera and the Erhuang melody prove to be the most popular.
 Hanju Opera that came from the Yangtze River and Hanshui area was also popular, and the mixing of Huizhou and Hanju produced the Peking Opera.
-Peking opera inherited many stories form Kunqu opera, but other styles of opera, such as the Clapper opera, which were popular with the common people had greater influence on its development.
+Peking opera inherited many stories form Kunqu opera, but other styles of opera, such as the Clapper opera popular with the common people, had greater influence on its development.
 Teahouses which sprang up in Beijing staged Peking operas.
 Kunqu, referred to as Yabu (雅部, "elegant drama"), declined in popularity as it came under competition from a variety of operas including Peking Opera known collectively as Huabu (花部, "flowery drama").
 A range of other regional operas also emerged, such as Shanxi opera, Henan opera, Hebei opera, Shandong Laizhou clapper opera, Cantonese opera and Fujian opera.

 In various regions, local forms of opera flourished, and became popular in major cities by the end of the Qing dynasty and early Republican era.
 Some of these may developed from folk song-and-dance performances that evolved from "The Dancing Singing Woman" (踏謡娘) style of theatre, such as Flower-Drum (花鼓) Opera, Flower-Lantern (花燈) Opera, Tea-Picking (採茶) Opera and Yangge Opera.
 For example, the Huangxiao Flower-Drum opera of Hubei evolved into Chuju (楚劇) in Wuhan.
 Wuxi Opera, Shanghai Opera, and Shaoxing Opera on the other hand developed from a form of opera popular south of the Yangtze River called Tanhuang, while Pingju Opera formed from Lianhualao and Yangge in Hebei.